ajnsit/purescript-from-scratch/README.md

 # Work in Progress

 Ongoing work in progress sections are in /sections.
 Currently they are just notes and scribblings off the top of my head as I think of things to write about.
 They need massive reorganisation and fleshing out.

+Sections which have crossed a threshold of a certain level of completeness, and are deemed somewhat readable and useful, will be linked here from the README.